laminlabs/lamin-blog/docs/annbatch.md

   falexwolf: Lamin Labs, Munich
 ---

 The demand for AI for omics data has reached an unprecedented rate, with state-of-the-art models now routinely trained on datasets exceeding the terabyte scale.
-To make that process more efficient we developed `annbatch`[^gold26], a high-performance data loader built on `anndata` that enables loading speeds of 60k samples/second and more, at least a factor 3 higher than the fastest recent alternatives.
+To make that process more efficient, we developed `annbatch`[^gold26], a high-performance data loader built on `anndata` that enables loading speeds of 60k samples/second and more, at least a factor 3 higher than the fastest recent alternatives.

-While `anndata`[^virshup24] itself came with an early version of a disk-backed data loader already in 2019 (`AnnCollection`), the advent of larger scale models has given rise to better implementations with improved performance.
-Particularly early were scimilarity[^scimilarity25] and the cellarium data loader[^cellarium22] around 2023.
+While `anndata`[^virshup24] itself came with an early version of a disk-backed data loader already in 2019 (`AnnCollection`), the advent of larger-scale models has given rise to better implementations with improved performance.
+Particularly early were SCimilarity[^scimilarity25] and the Cellarium data loader[^cellarium22] around 2023.

 In 2024, we developed `MappedCollection`[^mappedcollection24] to address the need for true weighted random sampling.
-However, that came at a big performance penalty compared to approaches that pre-shuffled datasets and would load contiguous chunks like NVIDIA Merlin[^merlin20] or the tiledbsoma loader of CellXGene[^cellxgene-census-pytorch].
+However, that came at a big performance penalty compared to approaches that pre-shuffled datasets and would load contiguous chunks like NVIDIA Merlin[^merlin20] or the tiledbsoma loader of CELLxGENE[^cellxgene-census-pytorch].

-With `annbatch`,[^gold26] we now present an `anndata`-based loader that optimizes loading contiguous chunks and assumes pre-shuffling and uses the popular `.zarr` array format.[^zarr-v2]
+With `annbatch`,[^gold26] we now present an `anndata`-based loader that optimizes loading contiguous chunks, assumes pre-shuffling, and uses the popular `.zarr` array format.[^zarr-v2] It reaches 60k samples/second on the Tahoe-100M dataset,[^zhang25] which stores transcriptional profiles of 100M cells (Figure 1).
+For reproducibility, benchmarks were tracked with data lineage, which allows following the processing steps from original files to benchmarking results (Figure 2).

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/KfBn3sfRNJLtqMEn0000.svg" width="700" style="padding: 0;">
 </div>

-**Figure 1 ([source](https://lamin.ai/laminlabs/arrayloader-benchmarks/artifact/AYfx4Nm2j0lpkkwK0000))**: Dataloader throughput on the Tahoe-100M dataset across four three loaders where `scDataset`[^dascenzo25] is shown both with matched block/chunk size and with its recommended settings.
+**Figure 1 ([source](https://lamin.ai/laminlabs/arrayloader-benchmarks/artifact/AYfx4Nm2j0lpkkwK0000))**: Dataloader throughput on the Tahoe-100M dataset across three loaders where `scDataset`[^dascenzo25] is shown both with matched block/chunk size and with its recommended settings.
 By clicking on `source`, you can navigate to the runs that produced the results.
 For example, the run that produced the results for `annbatch` is [here](https://lamin.ai/laminlabs/arrayloader-benchmarks/run/ZSuaqX3BWwLzwduW).
 It comes with information about parameters, environment, and hardware (`ml.m5.24xlarge` on AWS).

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/yoNFOJbnwdn4dNa70001.png" width="700" style="padding: 0;">